Paisan: Reception and legacy

 Although awarded at the Venice International Film Festival and by the Italian National Syndicate of Film Journalists, the film's initial reception in Italy was mixed for political and religious reasons.
 Internationally, it received unanimous critical acclaim.
 French critic André Bazin chose it as the key film to demonstrate the importance of Italian neorealism, emphasising its grasp of reality through an amalgam of documentary technique and fiction.
 Bosley Crowther of The New York Times titled it "a milestone in the expressiveness of the screen" which achieves a "tremendous naturalness" through its actuality photography and casting of unknowns.
-Paisan received numerous prizes in the US (including the New York Film Critics Circle Award), Belgium, Japan and Switzerland.
-Contrary to the prevalent opinion, film theorist Rudolf Arnheim questioned the exaltation of the monks and their intolerance towards the non-catholic chaplains in the monastery episode, a view which was shared by critics Robert Warshow and, later, Pio Baldelli.
+Paisan received numerous prizes in the US (including the New York Film Critics Circle Award), Belgium, Japan and Switzerland, and was nominated for the Academy Award for Best Original Screenplay.
+Contrary to the prevalent opinion, film theorist Rudolf Arnheim questioned the exaltation of the monks and their intolerance towards the non-Catholic chaplains in the monastery episode, a view which was shared by critics Robert Warshow and, later, Pio Baldelli.

 Film historians and critics who pointed out the film's importance in later years include Jóse Luis Guarner, who titled it "a masterpiece of neorealism as well as one of the peaks of film history," Robin Wood, Dave Kehr and Richard Brody.
-Martin Scorsese listed it among the "39 Essential Foreign Films for a Young Filmmaker", and Gillo Pontecorvo credited Paisan as the film which convinced him to become a director himself.
+Martin Scorsese listed it among the "39 Essential Foreign Films for a Young Filmmaker" and included it in his "Top 10" list for the Criterion Collection.
+Gillo Pontecorvo credited Paisan as the film which convinced him to become a director himself.
 On the other hand, reviewers like Tony Rayns and Allan James Thomas, although acknowledging its status in film history, remarked upon the film's sentimentality and a lack of thematic coherence and causality regarding its content.